DuPont Position Statement on Human Rights

 Child and Forced Labor and Human Trafficking

 DuPont will not tolerate the use of child or forced labor, slavery or human trafficking in any of its global operations and facilities.
-We will not tolerate the exploitation of children, their engagement in unacceptably hazardous work, or the trafficking, physical punishment, abuse, or involuntary servitude of any worker.
+We will not tolerate the exploitation of children, or the trafficking, physical punishment, abuse, or involuntary servitude of any worker.
 We expect our suppliers and contractors with whom we do business to uphold the same standards.
-Should a pattern of violation of these Principles become known to DuPont and not be corrected; we shall discontinue the business relationship.

 DuPont will pay wages that meet or exceed the legally required wages or, where no wage law exists, the local industry standard.